dmitry-timofeev/surefire-bug/Readme.md

-`<exclude>` over source file names does not exclude the `@Nested` test classes, defined inside the matching source files, if they end with `Tests`.
+`<exclude>` over source file names does not exclude the `@Nested` test classes, defined inside the matching source files, if they end with `Tests`: https://issues.apache.org/jira/browse/SUREFIRE-1720

 See `dt.AppIntegrationTest.ApiTests`: all tests inside this file must be excluded, but `ApiTests` are included.